debajyotimaz/debajyotimaz/README.md

 ---

-## 🔭 Current Focus
+## 🔭 Current Focus of Research
-- **Social NLP:** Exploring the impact of philosophical methods on multilingual LLMs for enhancing NLP tasks (like hate detection) in code-mixed setting.
+- **Social NLP:** Exploring the impact of philosophical methods on multilingual LLMs for enhancing NLP tasks (like hate, humor and sarcasm detection) in code-mixed setting.
 - **Graph ML:** Exploring link prediction in multiplex networks.

 ---